next-dj/next-dj/README.md

 `next.dj` is a modern framework based on Django that provides a unique opportunity - you can build full-stack applications on Django!
 Now you don't need frontend developers on React or other frameworks.
 It simplifies Django development by providing intuitive APIs and automatic code generation, offering a file-based routing system similar to Next.js, but built on top of Django's robust ecosystem.

+## Documentation

+Full documentation is available at: https://next-dj.readthedocs.io/

 ## Contributing

 We welcome contributions from the community! `next.dj` is designed to make Django development more accessible to frontend developers, and your input is invaluable.